 - 79th St Boat Basin (Joe’s / Tom Hank’s boat house location)

 - Starbucks, 2252 Broadway at West 81st Street (their usual meeting spot)

 - 328 West 89th Street (Kathleen’s / Meg Ryan’s apartment)

 Just east of the Hudson River, love conquers all when Meg Ryan and Tom Hanks meet in these incredible Riverside Park gardens during the last scene of the movie and realize they were truly meant for each other!

 Taken place in one of the most exclusive, high-security, and private buildings in Manhattan, The Dakota was stage-named “The Bramford” for the film.
 If you have plans to see the inside of this iconic building, your best bet may just be watching this movie.
 The entire movie, both interiors and exteriors were shot here on site.

 When Harry Met Sally (1989)

-Not sure if Meg and Tom just love the Upper West Side, or if it is truly the perfect neighborhood for amazing romcoms… but again here we go (9 years earlier!)
+Not sure if Meg Ryan just loves the Upper West Side, or if it is truly the perfect neighborhood for amazing romcoms… but again here we go (9 years earlier!)